eBook: Synthetic Data and Generative AI, with Applications

 The book is available in PDF format (292 pages) with numerous, high-quality color illustrations and clickable links to fundamental concepts described on Wikipedia, if you ever need a refresher on the basics.
 You can view it for instance in the Chrome browser: press Ctrl-O and select the book.
 Access all the navigation features and follow the links in the book, with one click.
 To view the table of contents, list of figures and tables, bibliography, glossary and index, follow this link.

-Be the first to review “eBook: Synthetic Data and Generative AI, with Applications”
+3 reviews for eBook: Synthetic Data and Generative AI, with Applications